Bjoern-Hegstam/shopping-list-js/README.md

 TODO
 ---------

-* Simplify data format for API.
-  * Checkout frisby for migrating postman tests to pure code

 * Convert server-side code to ES6, checkout babel for client-side js?

-* Implement DELETE /api/shopping_list/1/cart

-* Add option to add item type to shopping list
-  * from existing item types
-  * or from a newly created item type

-  Would be cool to do the, not uncommon feature, where you start with a dropdown with a selection of the most common item types.
-Then you can type to narrow down the selection.

 * Keep current error reponse for api requests, but add a proper error page for non-api requests.